peeterjoot/matlab/ece1254/proj/README.txt

       Generates the cputime/error plots

    PlotWaveforms.m
-      Calls HBSolve() for a netlist file and caches the result.
+      Calls HBSolve() or NewtonsHarmonicBalance() for a netlist file and caches the result.
       Then plots the results using a set of plot specifications.

    makefigures.m